-Over the past few years, diabetes discovery has become a key application for our 3D InSight™ technology, complementing our liver disease, oncology, and liver safety solutions.
+Over the past few years, diabetes R&D has become a key application for our 3D InSight™ technology, complementing our liver disease, oncology, and liver safety solutions.
 That's why I was excited to have the opportunity to join my 3D InSight™ Diabetes Discovery Platform experts Dr. Burcak Yesildag and Dr. Joan Mir Coll at the 2019 American Diabetes Association (ADA2019) meeting in San Francisco.
 It was a privilege to witness the growing interest in applying new, more predictive in vitro technologies to upgrade research in islet biology and support drug discovery for type 1 and type 2 diabetes (T1D and T2D, respectively).
 In the scientific program, together with our research partners Novo Nordisk and AstraZeneca, we shared our latest data using islet/PBMC co-cultures for studying T1D and a new study on viral transduction of human pancreatic islets.
 In case you weren't able to catch up with Burcak and Joan at ADA2019, here's what you missed:

 TD1 is a group of disorders primarily characterized by autoimmune destruction of pancreatic β-cells, resulting in absolute insulin deficiency.
 Traditional research models lack many functions critical for understanding both the onset and progression of this disease in patients.
 In collaboration with Novo Nordisk, we applied our 3D InSight™ Human Islet Microtissues to develop a cytokine-induced islet dysfuction assay and an islet PBMC co-culture model, both ideal for the study of T1D.

-I also encourage you to read some of the peer-reviewed papers that demonstrate the versatility and power of our platform for modeling healthy and diseased pancreatic islet function.
+I also encourage you to read some of the peer-reviewed papers that demonstrate the versatility and power of our platform for modelling healthy and diseased pancreatic islet function.
 For example, in a recent study published in ScienceAdvances, researchers in the Innovative Medicines and Early Development (IMED) Biotech Unit of AstraZeneca used InSphero 3D InSight™ Human Islet Microtissues to evaluate the effects of antisense oligonucleotides (ASOs) on glucose-stimulated insulin secretion (GSIS) in human pancreatic beta-cells.
 A promising new class of therapeutic molecules, ASOs are short, chemically modified, single-stranded nucleic acids that can silence any gene product of interest.
 The AstraZeneca research team, headed by Dr. Carina Ämmälä, Team Leader in Cardiovascular, Renal and Metabolism (CVRM) at IMED, engineered a novel targeted delivery approach for ASO uptake specifically by pancreatic beta-cells.
 They successfully demonstrated that the ASO target gene in beta-cells could be silenced without affecting gene expression in other cell types.

-If you'd like to learn more about these projects or if you want to work with our diabetes discovery team to develop novel applications for 3D InSight™ Human Islet Microtissues and new methods that will advance research in the field, start here.
+If you'd like to learn more about these projects or if you want to work with our diabetes R&D team to develop novel applications for 3D InSight™ Human Islet Microtissues and new methods that will advance research in the field, start here.

-I think you'll be as impressed as I am.
+I think you'll be as impressed as I am!